HTTP-RPC/Kilo/README.md

 The HTTP-RPC framework includes the following classes:

 * `org.httprpc`
-    * `RequestMethod` - annotation that associates an HTTP verb with a service method
+    * `RequestMethod` - associates an HTTP verb with a service method
-    * `RequestParameter` - annotation that associates a custom request parameter name with a method argument
+    * `RequestParameter` - associates a custom request parameter name with a method argument
-    * `ResourcePath` - annotation that associates a resource path with a service method
+    * `ResourcePath` - associates a resource path with a service method
-    * `Response` - annotation that associates a custom response description with a service method
+    * `Response` - associates a custom response description with a service method
-    * `WebServiceException` - exception thrown when a service operation returns an error
+    * `WebServiceException` - thrown when a service operation returns an error
     * `WebServiceProxy` - web service invocation proxy
     * `WebService` - abstract base class for web services
 * `org.httprpc.io`
-    * `CSVDecoder` - class that decodes an iterable sequence of values from CSV
+    * `CSVDecoder` - decodes an iterable sequence of values from CSV
-    * `CSVEncoder` - class that encodes an iterable sequence of values to CSV
+    * `CSVEncoder` - encodes an iterable sequence of values to CSV
     * `Decoder` - abstract base class for decoders
     * `Encoder` - abstract base class for encoders
-    * `JSONDecoder` - class that decodes an object hierarchy from JSON
+    * `JSONDecoder` - decodes an object hierarchy from JSON
-    * `JSONEncoder` - class that encodes an object hierarchy to JSON
+    * `JSONEncoder` - an object hierarchy to JSON
-    * `TemplateEncoder` - class that encodes an object hierarchy using a template document
+    * `TemplateEncoder` - encodes an object hierarchy using a template document
-    * `XMLEncoder` - class that encodes an object hierarchy to XML
+    * `XMLEncoder` - encodes an object hierarchy to XML
 * `org.httprpc.beans`
-    * `BeanAdapter` - class that presents the properties of a Java bean object as a map and vice versa
+    * `BeanAdapter` - presents the properties of a Java bean object as a map and vice versa
-    * `Ignore` - annotation indicating that a bean property should be ignored
+    * `Ignore` - indicates that a bean property should be ignored
-    * `Key` - annotation that associates a custom key with a bean property
+    * `Key` - associates a custom key with a bean property
 * `org.httprpc.sql`
-    * `Parameters` - class for applying named parameter values to prepared statements
+    * `Parameters` - applies named parameter values to prepared statements
-    * `ResultSetAdapter` - class that presents the contents of a JDBC result set as an iterable sequence of maps
+    * `ResultSetAdapter` - presents the contents of a JDBC result set as an iterable sequence of maps
+* `org.httprpc.util`
+    * `StreamAdapter` - presents the contents of a stream as an iterable sequence.

 These classes are discussed in more detail in the following sections.